mavaddat/wasp/How_to_install_WASP_as_module_in_PowerShell.md

 ## Step 1: Choose your module install path

-Install the new module by creating a directory named `WASP` in one of the paths that listed in the `PSModulePath` environment variable.
+Install the new module by creating a directory named `WASP` in one of the paths that are listed in the `PSModulePath` environment variable.
 (Or, you can move the directory `WASP` created by archive expansion in one of those paths.)
 To see the value of `PSModulePath` run the following command.

 ```powershell
 $env:PSModulePath -split ';'
 ```

-Here is the result of running that command on my computer.
-(You should see similar results.)
+Here is the result of running that command on my computer (you should see similar results).

 [![`$env:ProgramFiles`\WindowsPowerShell\Modules\<Module Folder>\<Module Files>](powershell-env2.png)](powershell-env2.png)